 Large numbers of protesters were transported to Istanbul from West Asia Minor for free to take part in the pogrom against the Greek community.

-Four thousand taxis transported them to the scene of the riots, while trucks of the Municipality of Istanbul were deployed in parts of the city, loaded with axes, shovels, bats, pickaxes, hammers, iron crowbars, and petrol cans, necessary tools for the mob who attacked the Greek stores.
+Four thousand taxis transported them to the scene of the riots while trucks of the Municipality of Istanbul were deployed in parts of the city, loaded with axes, shovels, bats, pickaxes, hammers, iron crowbars, and petrol cans, necessary tools for the mob that attacked the Greek stores.

-They shouted slogans like “Death to the giaourides (faithless),” “Break it, tear it down, he is giaouris”, “Slaughter the Greek traitors,” “Down with Europe,” and “Let’s march against Athens and Thessaloniki.”
+They shouted slogans like “death to the giaourides (faithless)” and “break it, tear it down, he is giaouris.”
+“Slaughter the Greek traitors” and “down with Europe” were other common slogans and many shouted about “[marching] against Athens and Thessaloniki.”

-Although the rage was directed against the Greeks, the anger of the mob did not spare shops owned by Armenians and Jews either.
+Although the rage was directed against the Greeks, the anger of the mob did not spare shops owned by Armenians and Jews.

-Men and women were raped and according to the testimony of the famous Turkish writer Aziz Nesin, and many priests were forced to be circumcised, with one of the victims being an Armenian priest.
-Sixteen Greeks lost their lives and 32 were badly injured.
+Men and women were raped, and according to the testimony of the famous Turkish writer Aziz Nesin, many priests were forced to be circumcised, with one of the victims being an Armenian priest.
+Sixteen Greeks lost their lives and thirty-two were severely injured.

 They then destroyed the newly built church of Agia Fotini, while looting the homes of Greek soldiers serving at NATO Headquarters.